firebase/extensions/firestore-google-translate/POSTINSTALL.md

 This mod translates the text into the target languages: `${param:LANGUAGES}` (using ISO-639-1 codes).
 You can find a list of valid languages and their corresponding codes in the [Cloud Translate API documentation](https://cloud.google.com/translate/docs/languages).

 If the `${param:MESSAGE_FIELD_NAME}` field of the document is updated, then the translations will be automatically updated, as well.

+As a best practice, you can [monitor the activity](https://firebase.google.com/docs/mods/manage-installed-mods#monitor) of your installed mod, including checks on its health, usage, and logs.